-During the fall 2018 election, I promised to work on solutions to increase safety, improve health, and create prosperity for people and businesses in our community.
+During the fall 2018 and 2022 election, I promised to work on solutions to increase safety, improve health, and create prosperity for people and businesses in our community.

-Over the course of my second term on council, I will track the progress towards, and in some cases, what is blocking progress towards implementing these solutions.
+Over the course of my second term as a Councillor and first term as Mayor, I will track the progress towards, and in some cases, what is blocking progress towards implementing these solutions.
 I have categorized these solutions into seven broad categories.

 Partnering to Tackle Homelessness and Affordable Housing